-Willow Springs is a decidedly white-collar village, with fully 86.45% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Willow Springs is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Willow Springs who work in sales jobs (15.95%), office and administrative support (13.42%), and management occupations (12.41%).
+Willow Springs is a decidedly white-collar village, with fully 87.15% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Willow Springs is a village of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Willow Springs who work in management occupations (17.85%), sales jobs (11.45%), and office and administrative support (10.05%).

 Also of interest is that Willow Springs has more people living here who work in computers and math than 95% of the places in the US.

 Willow Springs is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Willow Springs’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Willow Springs’s overall crime rate is lower than average for the country.

 In Willow Springs, a lot of people use the train to get to work every day though Willow Springs is a relatively small village.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

+Willow Springs is a very ethnically-diverse village.
 The people who call Willow Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Willow Springs residents report their race to be White, followed by Asian.
-Important ancestries of people in Willow Springs include Irish, German, Italian, and Czech.
+Willow Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.20% of the village’s residents.
+Important ancestries of people in Willow Springs include Polish, Irish, German, Italian, and Czech.